gwpmad/todo_challenge/README.md

 How to use
 ----------
+A working copy of the project, hosted by Heroku, is available [here](https://to-do-list-gm.herokuapp.com/).
+However, if you'd like to work with it locally, please follow these steps:

 1. Fork this repository and then clone it using `git clone <url>`
 2. cd into the project
 3. Run `npm install` and `bower install`